 Setting up widgets for inquiries, bookings and availability

-We've got many different widgets that let you set up integrations with OwnerRez from your site, from calendar displays to allowing inquiries and booking directly from your site.
+We've got many different widgets that let you set up integrations with OwnerRez from your site, from inquiry/quote/book now widgets to availability calendar displays to searching properties by availability and showing rates tables.

 This is an overview article about widgets in general, particularly for adding to a custom coded site.
 We've also got step by step guides for adding OwnerRez to several page builders: